Are marketplaces the future of e-commerce? At least that’s what some studies suggest.

 As for the pricing policy itself, sellers are relatively free and it is above all the law of competition that takes precedence.

 Each seller, therefore, has the choice of lowering his prices in line with those of other sellers.
 It is then up to them to set a minimum price, beyond which it will no longer be in their interest to sell.

 The flip side of the coin: the race for low prices… and by extension the drop in margins for the sellers.

 10. What future for marketplaces?

 Furthermore, the marketplaces allow a return to the fundamentals of commerce by relying on the fundamental triptych: price-product-service.
-The marketplaces would thus favour the automatic establishment of healthy competition.
-It is in the interest of all players to have as many people as possible on a market place.
-Buyers to benefit from attractive prices but also sellers who, thanks to sufficient size, will be able to take advantage of the traffic drained by the market place.
+The marketplaces would thus favor the automatic establishment of healthy competition.
+It is in the interest of all players to have as many people as possible in a marketplace.
+Buyers benefit from attractive prices but also sellers who, thanks to sufficient size, will be able to take advantage of the traffic drained by the marketplace.

 Powerlab is a major player in European e-commerce and is well aware of the issues related to marketplaces.
 Since it is connected with more than thirty of them.
 We could talk to you about this subject for hours and write tons of articles.
 But it’s much more pleasant to exchange ideas, so don’t hesitate to contact us or leave a comment.